Airstream: Airstream Distribution in Europe

-Airstreamers

-Airstreamers are a group of "RV-ers" who share a community spirit because of their common love of the trailers.
-In the early 1950s, Airstream company founder Wally Byam began leading groups of owners on travels to many portions of the world, where the towed trailers were quite remarkable.
-Photos taken of the trailers in front of many famous tourist sites were common.
-This promoted a mystique which surrounded Airstreams and persists to this day.

-The Wally Byam Caravan Club was formed in Kentville, Nova Scotia, Canada during the 1955 Eastern Canada Caravan.
-Later, the word "International" was added to the club name, resulting in the acronym "WBCCI".
-On August 17, 2005, a commemorative plaque was dedicated on the site.
-The club continues to offer RV caravans all over the USA, Canada, and Mexico (contracted) each year.
-Club members join together for one large international rally each summer, and hundreds of smaller local rallies are held coast-to-coast by "units" (chapters).
-The club even has a very active "unit" in Europe.
-Airstreams are still popular, and restoration of older models is a passion shared by many.
+Airstreams in U.S. Government

-Space program
+Space Program

-Upon their return from the Moon, the crewmen of the missions Apollo 11, 12 and 14 were quarantined, until it was deemed that there was little likelihood of them having brought back lunar pathogens.
+Upon their return from the Moon, the crewmen of the missions Apollo 11, 12, and 14 were quarantined, until it was deemed that there was little likelihood of them having brought back lunar pathogens.
 From the crew's collection aboard an aircraft carrier, until their arrival in the Lunar Receiving Laboratory in Houston, they were housed in the mobile quarantine facility, which was a modified airtight Airstream trailer.
-Four were built in total, and the three that were actually used can be seen on display at various space museums.
+Four were built in total and the three that were actually used can be seen on display at various space museums.

 For decades, NASA has used a fleet of Airstream motorhomes to transport astronauts to the launch pad.
 The space shuttle program used a modified 1983 Airstream Excella beginning in 1984 dubbed the Astrovan.

 On October 21, 2019, Airstream and Boeing announced that a modified Airstream Atlas (which also uses a Mercedes-Benz Sprinter chassis), will be used to transport Boeing commercial crew astronauts to the launch pad where they would board the CST-100 Starliner on their way to the International Space Station.

 United States Air Force

 The United States Air Force uses a modified version of the Airstream Silver Bullet aboard C-17 aircraft when officials from the Air Force, Department of Defense, or the United States Government are traveling overseas.
-However, it will soon be replaced by custom Roll-On Conference Capsules that are airworthy for the entirety of the flight, unlike the modified Airstreams.
-The trailers are strapped down inside military cargo planes.
-The trailers feature leather seats, air conditioning and climate control, wood paneling, porcelain toilet, LED televisions, surround sound, and Blu-ray players.
+However, in 2019 it was announced that by 2022 it would be replaced by custom Roll-On Conference Capsules that are airworthy for the entirety of the flight, unlike the modified Airstreams.
+The trailers are strapped down inside military cargo planes and feature leather seats, air conditioning and climate control, wood paneling, porcelain toilet, LED televisions, surround sound, and Blu-ray players.

+Airstream Parks

+There are more than a dozen Airstream parks throughout the United States.
+These are RV resorts or campgrounds where owners of Airstream-manufactured units are allowed to buy, rent, or lease a site such as AutoCamp.
+Some of these facilities welcome non-Airstream products, while others are more strict in their admission.